 Rivier University's M.S.
 Nursing: Family Nurse Practitioner program has two start dates each year, Fall and Spring.
-For the Fall semester, Rivier has opened a second round of applications, the next date applications must be complete by March 30th.
-Additionally, all applications must be complete by August 30th to be considered for the Spring semester.
+For the Fall semester, Rivier has opened a second round of applications, the next date applications must be complete for Fall 2018 is July 31, 2018.
+Additionally, all applications must be complete by November 30th to be considered for the Spring semester.
 Applicants are given admission decisions after the application deadlines once all files are reviewed.

 A minimum cumulative GPA of 3.0 is required for admission into the M.S.
 Nursing: Family Nurse Practitioner degree.
 An active, unencumbered RN nursing license and a minimum of 2 years of RN experience is also required.
 The applicant must be currently practicing as an RN at the time of admission.
 Students must complete the nursing practicum form.

 Transfer credits from regionally accredited two- and four-year institutions are accepted.
 To transfer credits, you should request that your official transcript be sent to Rivier University, C/O The Learning House, 32 Mount Joy Street, Suite 300, Mount Joy, PA 17552.
 Your advisor will review transcript and determine how many credits are transferable to your chosen program of study.Apply Now